With 24 high-tech fingers, Japan robot washes hair

-Nakamura said Japan's aging society supports a healthy market in care-giving robot technologies.
+Nakamura said Japan's ageing society supports a healthy market in care-giving robot technologies.

-"We will develop more care-giving technologies for the elderly or handicapped in Japan and will export those technologies to other aging societies, such as South Korea and China, in the future," Nakamura said.
+"We will develop more care-giving technologies for the elderly or handicapped in Japan and will export those technologies to other ageing societies, such as South Korea and China, in the future," Nakamura said.